Murciano207/SpookFinance-docs/core-concepts/bal-liquidity-mining/liquidity-mining-estimates-api.md

 ## Liquidity Mining Estimates API

-Estimated BAL earned at each pool and by each liquidity provider can be retrieved via this API.
-Cumulative estimates for the week in progress are computed every hour, and the velocity with each BAL is accruing is computed from the difference between two consecutive estimates.
+Estimated YOGI earned at each pool and by each liquidity provider can be retrieved via this API.
+Cumulative estimates for the week in progress are computed every hour, and the velocity with each YOGI is accruing is computed from the difference between two consecutive estimates.
 Clients can then use the velocity to update the estimates retrieved from the API.

 ## Retrieving Pool Data

-These endpoints can be used to fetch the aggregate amount of BAL mined by all the liquidity providers of a pool or a set of pools.
+These endpoints can be used to fetch the aggregate amount of YOGI mined by all the liquidity providers of a pool or a set of pools.

 ### Single Pool